Southern AfricaIina Soiri

 Africa must no longer be eclipsed – tomorrow’s geniuses are being born here

-With over one billion inhabitants living in 55 countries, Africa is a huge continent that is evolving in many ways.
-Africa is home to a high percentage of young people and one of their most common desires and challenges is to be able to study.
-Under the leadership of the African Union and the national policies of the African countries, efforts are being made to increase and improve the continent's capacity and participation in scientific production on a global scale.
-The continent’s higher education institutions cooperate with actors such as the African Research Universities Alliance (ARUA) and the African Academy of Sciences.
-The specialist post in Pretoria focuses mainly on southern Africa, concentrating initially on three countries, namely South Africa, Namibia and Mozambique.
+With over one billion people living in 54 countries, Africa is a huge continent that is evolving in many ways.
+The population is young, and one of the most common desires and challenges is to be able to study.
+Under the leadership of the African Union and the national policies of the African countries, efforts are being made to increase and improve the continent’s capacity for and contribution to scientific production on a global scale, and the recent trend has been positive.
+The continent’s HEIs cooperate with actors such as the African Research Universities Alliance (ARUA) and the African Academy of Sciences (AAS).
+The Senior Specialist stationed in Pretoria focuses on southern Africa and especially the countries where Finland has a diplomatic mission: South Africa, Mozambique, Namibia, Zambia and Tanzania.

 South Africa is the engine of science and innovation on the continent.
-It also boasts the best higher education institutions, which attract students and researchers from all over Africa and the rest of the world.
-The two oldest universities in South Africa, the University of Cape Town (number one in Africa) and the University of Stellenbosch, rank among the 300 best universities in the world.
+It also boasts the best HEIs, which attract students and researchers from all over Africa and around the world.
+South African universities have repeatedly been rated the best on the African continent, and the University of Cape Town (#1 on the continent) ranks among the best 200 universities in the world.
 Namibia has two public universities (UNAM and NUST) and one private management institute (IUM).
-Mozambique also has two public universities: Eduardo Mondlane University and the Pedagogical University.
+Mozambique recently reformed its higher education sector and, in addition to two public universities (Eduardo Mondlane University and Pedagogical University Maputo), the country now has several regional HEIs.

-Finland and Africa – global responsibility, regional influence and Finnish knowledge, expertise and educational innovations
+Finland and Africa – global responsibility, regional influence and HEI partnerships

-Finland’s key country in Africa for Finnish knowledge, expertise and educational innovations and expertise[031] [BM(2] is South Africa, even though the markets in South Africa focus on the private sector.
-Owing to the challenges in teaching and learning outcomes in South Africa, Finnish teacher education constantly attracts interest in South Africa.
-Namibia and Finland have extensive mutual knowledge and they cooperate in many areas - including education and science.
-The university satellite campus in Namibia is the only Finnish one joint effort between the University of Turku and the University of Namibia (UNAM), where start training in the field of information technology will start.
+The most important target country for the export of Finnish expertise in Africa is South Africa, although the country’s market is concentrated on the private side.
+Owing to the challenges in teaching and learning outcomes in southern Africa, Finnish teacher education constantly attracts interest there.
+Namibia and Finland already have extensive mutual knowledge and cooperate in many areas, including education and science.
 Namibia could easily be a springboard for wider markets, such as South Africa or Angola.
-In fact, Angola has already expressed interest in Finnish teacher education expertise.
-In Namibia, the quality of teaching is rather poor and inequality is one of the greatest social problems.
+In fact, Angola’s interest in Finnish education expertise was mapped out in 2022.
+In Namibia, the quality of teaching is rather poor, and inequality is one of the greatest social problems.
 Finding a common solution to these issues offers opportunities for many international actors.

-Mozambique is also of interest to Finland from the point of view of higher education and science, because Finland has a well-established educational sector programme in Mozambique financed by development cooperation funds.
-Mozambique has worked together with Finland in science and research for a number of years already, and the local ‘IESE Istituto de estudos sociais e economicos’ (institute of economic and social studies) receives support from Finland.
-In addition, there is potential from the point of view of sharing knowledge and expertise in Mozambique, because there are also private educational institutions in the education sector.
+Mozambique is also of interest to Finland from the point of view of higher education and science because Finland has a well-established educational sector programme in Mozambique financed by development cooperation funds.
+Mozambique has been working together with Finland in science and research for a number of years already and, now that development cooperation is ending, HEIs are important partners for continuing the joint development of the education sector.
+In addition, the country has potential from the point of view of the export of expertise, as there are also private educational institutions in the education sector.
+The potential is currently being mapped.

 Iina Soiri on Twitter: